ask-fm/AFMSlidingCell/README.md

 ## Usage

-AFMSlidingCell can be used directly from the Interface Builder - just set UITableViewCell's class to AFMSlidingCell in Identity inspector tap.
+AFMSlidingCell can be used directly from the Interface Builder - just set UITableViewCell's class to AFMSlidingCell in Identity inspector tab.

 Most common usage way is creating custom UITableViewCell.
 Simply subclass AFMSlidingCell instead of UITableViewCell and you're ready to go!